 Ponta da Piedade is another spectacular headland boasting fantastic rock formations, sea stacks and arches sculpted by wind and waves over thousands of years.
 It is located just outside Lagos, at the eastern end of the Rota Vicentina trail.

 It’s a true marvel of nature with stunning views everywhere you look.
-Out of all the places we visited in the Algarve, Ponta da Piedade might just be the most beautiful one.
+Out of all the places we visited in the Algarve, Ponta da Piedade might just be the most beautiful one and should be a part of every Algarve itinerary.

 While here, don’t miss visiting the picturesque cove at the base of Ponta da Piedade, which can be accessed via a set of stairs.
 As the water in the cove is usually calm you can take a boat or a kayak tour to get a closer look at all the arches and grottoes.
 On a windy winter day, however, you can witness an amazing show of waves mercilessly pounding the cliffs.